arzwa/wgd/README.md

 Python package and command line interface (CLI) for the analysis of whole genome duplications (WGDs).
-Tested with Python3.5 & Python3.6 on Linux Ubuntu.
+Tested with Python3.5 & Python3.6 on Linux Ubuntu (some issues have been reported for Python3.7).
 If you don't have python or pip installed a simple `sudo apt-get install python3-pip` should do.

 To install: clone the repo, navigate to it and install it with pip